 Far from both being “London clearing houses,” as Chu writes, LCH and Euroclear operate in two completely different (albeit adjacent) areas where they compete with two completely different divisions of Deutsche Börse: Eurex Clearing and Clearstream bank, respectively.
 Here is how Deutsche Börse’s 2016 annual report presents Eurex Clearing (p 5):

-Eurex Clearing is a central counterparty between the buyer and the seller for derivatives and “securities financing” (securities financing is essentially stock lending by prime brokers and others to hedge funds and other investors, allowing them to sell securities they don’t own in order to bet on the price of those securities falling).
+Eurex Clearing is a central counterparty between the buyer and the seller for derivatives and “securities financing,” i.e. stock lending by prime brokers and others allowing hedge funds and other investors to sell securities they don’t own in order to bet on the price of those securities falling.
 If either party to the trade defaults, for example if the price of the share shorted by the hedge fund skyrockets and it can’t afford to buy the shares it borrowed back on the market, Eurex Clearing makes good on the transaction.
 Eurex Clearing’s activity, as described here by Deutsche Börse, is identical to the one that Chu, almost correctly (as we shall see below), describes when he says that clearing houses are “positioned between the two parties involved in a financial transaction and effectively safeguard completion of a deal even if one side goes bust.”
 In other words, LCH and Eurex Clearing do the same thing.

 Indeed, Deutsche Börse’s merger with the LSE Group, owner of LCH, was challenged by the EU on competitive grounds precisely because it would have combined the biggest European clearing house (LCH) with its closest competitor (Eurex Clearing):